synfonaut/Open-Directory/README.md

 ## 0.0.2
 * move search to home page, fade out when typing
-* hot entries on home page
+* hottest entries on home page
 * statistics, with a graph
 * entry page